Fedict/lod-triplepages/README.md

 ### RDF Triple Store

 This can be a [GraphDB](doc/GRAPHDB.md) triple store, or another store supporting [RDF4j](http://rdf4j.org/).
-Optionally, the default GrapHDB workbench port (7200) can be forwarded to e.g. port 8443
+In this example the default GrapHDB workbench port (7200) is mapped to the host port 8443

 ```
-docker run --name graphdb7 -p 8443:7200 -d
+docker run --restart=unless-stopped --name graphdb7 -p 8443:7200 -d
 -v /home/opendata/data/graphdb:/home/graphdb/data barthanssens/graphdb
 ```